-Narwhal is a place at Hacker Summer Camp (Black Hat USA, Security BSides Las Vegas, and DEF CON) designed to provide a useful space for the tech policy / law / wonk (and wonk-adjacent) crowd to meet, hang out, and discuss stuff where it’s not so ridiculously loud as the con floors of any of the three cons.
+Narwhal is a place at Hacker Summer Camp (Black Hat USA, Security BSides Las Vegas, and DEF CON) designed to provide a useful space for the "security plus" (security+policy, security+law, security+arms control, security+sociology, security+wonkery, etc.) crowd to meet, hang out, and discuss stuff where it's not so ridiculously loud as the con floors of any of the three cons.
 Generally, the idea is that this is a resource: a meeting or work area during the day for anyone who needs one, and in the evenings, a relaxed discussion group or salon.

 Everyone is welcome at Narwhal!
-While we welcome support from the community to help make the space possible, we want everyone to be able to attend and/or present regardless of whether they've donated to the space.
-Donors get custom wooden badges as a token of our thanks, but everyone gets conversation, cocktails, and a separate space from the main Hacker Summer Camp conferences.
+While we welcome support from the community to help make the space possible (see Get Involved/Donate below!), we want everyone to be able to attend and/or present regardless of whether they've donated to the space.
+Donors get custom badges as a token of our thanks, but everyone gets conversation, cocktails, and a separate space from the main Hacker Summer Camp conferences.

 Narwhal is a gathering point for two separate (though closely related) ideas in security:

 Why a Narwhal in particular?
 There are a few reasons, but the simplest is that parts of the security community like to pretend that work that's not all-offensive isn't real security work---or that people that aren't offensive for offense's own sake aren't security people, and don't really exist in the industry.
 The truth is that, like narwhals, we do exist (even if it's hard to prove).
 We're important to ecosystems and the world of security, and we're often misunderstood.
 And we could use a space to hang out in (because even though we've had many great tech policy discussions in a nightclub during a Black Hat party, it'd be neat if we could hear ourselves think while planning the next response to cartels named after Dutch suburbs).